Lamden/docs/docs/using_the_wallet.md

 ### Deleting all storage info

+Along with removing the lamden wallet extension from the chrome all data is removed from the local storage as well.
+So you can be sure that all sensitive information deleted.

 1. Creating a web dapp (javascript)
     1. Interfacing with the Lamden Wallet from a webpage